 The company had already ordered all workers to leave the damaged plant, and Harris County ordered the evacuation of residents within a 1.5-mile radius.

-These chemicals have to be refrigerated.
+These chemicals have to be refrigerated and stored in safe Storemasta containers to avoid further damage.
 When the plant’s warehouses lost power, they transferred the product to diesel-powered refrigerated containers.
 But later, the backup generators were swamped by flood waters, so cooling was lost, and the explosions began.
 On Tuesday, the company released a statement:

 Refrigeration on some of our back-up product storage containers has been compromised due to extremely high water, which is unprecedented in the Crosby area.
 We are monitoring the temperature of each refrigeration container remotely….while we do not believe there is any imminent danger, the potential for a chemical reaction leading to a fire and/or explosion within the site confines is real.